Q: What is your address?

 Q: How do I obtain a copy of my marriage license?

-A: If your marriage took place in Ashe County, you may request a copy by mail or in person.
-Copies are available at least 10 days after the wedding ceremony.
-To process the request, we need the name of the applicants and the date of the marriage along with a copy of your unexpired drivers license or other photo I. D. A certified copy of a marriage license is $10.00.
+A: If your marriage took place in Ashe County, you may request a copy by mail, in person, or online.
+Copies are available after the license has been signed by the officiant and witnesses following the wedding ceremony; and upon return to our office the license is signed, indexed and scanned by our staff.
+To process the request, we need the name of the applicants and the date of the marriage along with a copy of your unexpired driver's license or other photo I. D. A certified copy of a marriage license is $10.00.
 SASE is appreciated.

 Q: How do I obtain a copy of my divorce?